marklove5102/Valorant-Popup-Bypass/README.md

 You have basic loader protection and aswell keyauth implemented.

 # Is this detected?
-No, you'll just get kicked after one game.
+Yes, you'll get kicked/temp banned after one game.
 Press F2 and restart the process.

 # How to use?
 1. Download the .zip file.